The geometry of the space-time and motion of the spinning bodies: 3-dimensional time

 We mentioned in the previous section that it is better to consider parallel transport of a Lorentz transformation instead of parallel transport of a 4-vector of velocity.
-The result is not the same, because the parallel transport of a 4-vector of velocity is always a 4-vector, while the parallel transport of a Lorentz transformation which is a Lorentz boost at the initial moment, i.e. without space rotation, may not be Lorentz boost, because may contain space rotation too.
-In case of parallel transport of a 4-vector of velocity, the consequence is appearance of anomalies, which were described in the previous section.
+The result is not the same, because the parallel transport of a 4-vector of velocity is always a 4-vector, whereas the parallel transport of a Lorentz transformation which is a Lorentz boost at the initial instant, i.e. without spatial rotation, may not be a Lorentz boost, because it may contain a spatial rotation too.
+In the case of parallel transport of a 4-vector of velocity, the consequence is the appearance of anomalies, which were described in the previous section.
 This is the main motivation to research a model of 3-dimensional time.
 Albert Einstein and Henri Poincare many years ago thought about 3-dimensional time, such that the space and time would be of the same dimension.
-At present time most of the authors \cite{11,10,1,2,3,4,5,6,7,8,9} propose multidimensional time in order to give better explanation of the quantum mechanics and the spin.
+At present time most of the authors \cite{11,10,1,2,3,4,6,7,8,9} propose multidimensional time in order to give a better explanation of the quantum mechanics and the spin.

 Let us denote by $x$, $y$ and $z$ the coordinates in our 3-dimensional space ${\mathbb R}^3$, and let us consider the principal bundle over the base ${\mathbb R}^3$, whose fiber is $SO(3,{\mathbb C})$ and the (complex) Lie group is $SO(3,{\mathbb C})$ too.
 This bundle will be called {\it space-time bundle}.
 Having in mind that the unit component $O_+^{\uparrow}(1,3)$ of the Lorentz group is isomorphic to $SO(3,{\mathbb C})$, this bundle can be considered simply as the bundle of all moving orthonormal Lorentz frames.
-The space-time bundle locally can be parameterized by the following 9 local coordinates $\{ x,y,z\}$, $\{ x_s,y_s,z_s\}$, $\{x_t,y_t,z_t\}$, such that the first 6 coordinates parameterize locally the subbundle with the fiber $SO(3,{\mathbb R})$.
+The space-time bundle locally can be parameterized by the following 9 local coordinates $x,y,z$; $x_s,y_s,z_s$; $x_t,y_t,z_t$, such that the first 6 coordinates parameterize locally the subbundle with the fiber $SO(3,{\mathbb R})$.
 The local coordinates $x_s,y_s,z_s$ are called {\em spatial coordinates}, while $x_t,y_t,z_t$ are called {\em temporal coordinates}.
 So this approach in the Special Relativity is called 3+3+3-dimensional model.
-Indeed, to each body are related 3 coordinates for the position, 3 coordinates for the space rotation and 3 coordinates for its velocity.
+Indeed, to each body are related 3 coordinates for the position, 3 coordinates for the spatial rotation and 3 coordinates for its velocity.